SFTtech/openage/doc/contributing.md

 You're in luck.
 There's various sources for tasks:

- - Have a look at the [issue tracker](https://github.com/sfttech/openage/issues), expecially issues with labels:
+ - Have a look at the [issue tracker](https://github.com/sfttech/openage/issues), especially issues with labels:
    - [easy](https://github.com/SFTtech/openage/labels/easy)!
    - [just do it](https://github.com/SFTtech/openage/labels/just%20do%20it)!
  - Use [your favorite code searching tool](https://github.com/ggreer/the_silver_searcher) to find `TODO` messages!